fanduel-oss/refract/docs/api/withEffects.md

 1.  `Context` _(ReactContext)_: a React Context object.
 Its initial value will be passed to `handler`, `errorHandler` and `aperture` (React 16.6.0 and above only).

-1.  `aperture` _(function)_: a function which observes data sources within your app, passes this data through any necessary logic flows, and outputs a stream of `effect` values in response.

-    Signature: `(initialProps, initialContext) => (component) => { return effectStream }`.

-    *   The `initialProps` are all props passed into the `WrappedComponent`.
-    *   The `initialContext` is the initial context value of the provided `Context` (see above, React >= 16.6.0 only)
-    *   The `component` is an object which lets you observe your React, Inferno or Preact component: see [Observing React](../usage/observing-react.md)
-    *   Within the body of the function, you observe the event source you choose, pipe the events through your stream library of choice, and return a single stream of effects.

 1.  `BaseComponent` _(React component)_: any react component.

 ## Returns